 What an Aesthetic Says

 An aesthetic is a position on what counts as good.
-Cyberpunk says the future is neon, chrome, and rain on a black trench coat — brilliant and lonely.
-Steampunk says the future never arrived, so let’s polish the past and pretend.
-Solarpunk says the future is alive: warm light, green growing things, technology so integrated into the natural world that you can’t tell where one ends and the other begins.
+Cyberpunk says the future is neon, chrome, and rain on a black trench coat, simultaneous high-tech brilliance and loneliness, a continuation of the depleted patterns we are already inside of.
+Solarpunk says the future is alive with warm light, green growing things, technology so integrated into the natural world that you cannot tell where one ends and the other begins.
+One aesthetic shows us what happens if we do not change course from the path we are on now.
+The other shows us what happens if we do.

-This is a visual guide to that aesthetic — what makes solarpunk look like solarpunk, and what to reach for when you’re building a space, designing a project, or just trying to picture a future worth wanting.
+This is a visually descriptive guide to that aesthetic: what makes solarpunk look like solarpunk, and what to reach for when you are building a space, designing a project, or just trying to picture a future worth wanting.

 The Color Palette

 Accent colors come from organic chemistry.
 Copper, brass, and aged bronze stand in for metal where shine would otherwise feel cold.
-Glass is irridescent in oil-on-water patterns rather than mirrored.
-Surfaces patinate rather than corrode — they get more beautiful with age.
+Glass is iridescent in oil-on-water patterns rather than mirrored.
+Surfaces patinate rather than corrode.
+Age is beauty, a symbol of human creation aging with us.

-What solarpunk avoids: the harsh blacks and saturated cyans of cyberpunk, the desaturated grays of dystopia, anything that reads as fluorescent or screen-emitted.
+What solarpunk avoids are the harsh blacks and saturated cyans of cyberpunk, the desaturated grays of dystopia, anything that reads as fluorescent or screen-emitted.
+Although, I do not think this needs to be completely strict, as I think aesthetically there is space to be explored to find the aesthetics of cyberpunk within solarpunk.

 The Forms

 Curves over straight lines.
-The geometry of solarpunk is biological: spirals, fractals, branching patterns, hexagons (honeycomb, basalt columns, mycelial cells).
+The geometry of solarpunk is biological, biomimicking spirals, fractals, branching patterns, hexagons (honeycomb, basalt columns, mycelial cells).
 Architecture mimics root systems and tree canopies.
 Furniture follows the curve of a hand or the arc of a stem.

-Where straight lines do appear, they’re scaffolding for living things to climb.
-A clean steel railing exists to support a wisteria.
-A modernist building exists to host a vertical garden.
-Hard geometry is a frame, not the picture.
+Where straight lines do appear, they are scaffolding for living things to climb.
+A clean steel railing exists to support a wisteria, or modernist building existing to host vertical gardens.

 This is the part of solarpunk that traces directly back to Art Nouveau — we covered that lineage in our Art Nouveau and solarpunk piece, but the short version is: same instinct, separated by 120 years.